johnnolan/encounter-stats/CONTRIBUTING.md

-# Contributing to Wild Magic Surge 5e
+# Contributing to Encounter Statistics

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: